ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/algorithm_categorization/mixed_type_algorithm_description.md

-# Description of pure mixed type algorithms
+# Description of mixed-type algorithms

 In this document we want to describe MDAlgorithms which operate on event-type and histogram-type workspaces.
-It is not intention to give an algorithmically exact representation of the algorithms but rather to get a good understanding of their functionality and their dependence on data-structure-specific features.
+It is not intention to give an algorithmically exact representation of the Mantid implementations but rather to get a good understanding of their functionality and their dependence on data-structure-specific features.

 # Mixed algorithms

 ### Creation

 #### SaveMD
+Is this relevant for the ESS?

 #### LoadMD
+Is this relevant for the ESS?

 ### MDArithmetic
 ##### MinusMD